Corvallis, Oregon Therapists

-When examining the mental health situation in Corvallis, Oregon, is important to consider how being a university town effects the city.
+When examining the mental health situation in Corvallis, Oregon, is important to consider how being a university town affects the city.
 For one, the high poverty rate is connected closely to the community’s status as a college town.
 In some cities, students who live off-campus can increase the overall poverty rate by as much as ten percent.
 When examining college students and poverty levels around the country, approximately 51.8 percent of students living away from relatives off-campus are below the poverty line.

 In general, mental health is a growing concern among college students.
 Approximately one-third of college students claim to have been depressed in a given year and one study by the APA revealed that around 86 percent of students with a psychiatric disability dropped out of college.

 Suicide is currently the second leading cause of death among college students nationally.
-The state of Oregon has a higher than average suicide rate and in Benton County the suicide rate was 13 per 100,000 people from the years 2011 to 2015.
+The state of Oregon has a higher-than-average suicide rate and in Benton County, the suicide rate was 13 per 100,000 people from the years 2011 to 2015.
 Drug and alcohol abuse is also an issue for the community with 17.4 hospitalizations and 6.6 overdose deaths for every 100,000 people in the area.

 Mental Health Resources in Corvallis, Oregon